-Leadership in any area requires a willingness to empower others, an ability to listen as well as suggest what should be done, early recognition of needs/opportunities and a perspective that turns problems into opportunities, commitment and diligence but time for reflection, respect that has been earned and so on.
+Leadership in any area requires a willingness to empower others, and ability to listen as well as suggest what should be done, early recognition of needs/opportunities and a perspective that turns problems into opportunities, commitment and diligence but time for reflection, respect that has been earned and so on.

-In the context of sustainability, both depth and breadth is required.
+In the context of sustainability, both depth and breadth are required.
 It is desirable to be an expert in something so that one has insights pertaining to a specific field than can be offered and shared.
 At the same time, it is important to have a broad perspective and to be able to put one’s knowledge in context.
-For example, although a tourism specialist, my most interesting and probably useful work has been in the exploration of such themes as coastal zone management, community development, biodiversity strategy, ecoplanning, heritage planning, and indigenous economies.
+For example, although a tourism specialist, my most interesting and probably useful work has been in the exploration of such themes as coastal zone management, community development, biodiversity strategy, eco planning, heritage planning, and indigenous economies.

 Academics in countries such as the UK witness growing pressure to demonstrate the relevance and ROI – societal impact – of academic research.
 In your view, which is the best way to do this?